tanvir-git/odoo-documentation/content/applications/marketing/marketing_automation/getting_started/workflow_activities.rst

 .. image:: workflow_activities/activity-template.png
    :align: center
-   :alt: An activity template in Odoo Marketing Automation.
+   :alt: An activity template in CoquiAPPs Marketing Automation.

 - :guilabel:`Activity Name`: the title of the activity.
-- :guilabel:`Activity Type`: choose between Email, Server Action (internal Odoo operation), or SMS.
+- :guilabel:`Activity Type`: choose between Email, Server Action (internal CoquiAPPs operation), or SMS.
 - :guilabel:`Mail Template`: choose from pre-configured templates (or create a new one on-the-fly).
 - :guilabel:`Trigger`: choose when this activity should be triggered.
 - :guilabel:`Expiry Duration`: configure to stop the actions after a specific amount of time (after